Select a Course Below

 This page will explain and illustrate how to draw and fill a T-chart for a linear equation.

 They've given me an equation to graph.
 I've learned about the x, y-plane, so I know what the graphing area is going to look like: I'll have a horizontal x-axis and a vertical y-axis, with scales for each (that is, with tick-marks and numbers counting off the units on each).
 But, to do the graph of this line, I need to know some points on the line.
 So my first step will be drawing a T-chart.

-What's a T-chart?
-It's a table that charts the values for my graph.
+The T-chart is a table that charts (that is, that keeps track of) the values for my graph.
 It starts out empty, and generally looks something like this: